 About the Program

 - Projects can range in duration, extending from a brief 10 hours or a few days to as much as six weeks.
-Although projects can span over a longer period of time, student participation cannot exceed 40 TOTAL hours
+Although projects can span over a longer period of time, student participation cannot exceed 40 TOTAL hours.

-- Your hourly/weekly commitment is determined by Student Employment and is based on existing on-campus employment and class level
+- Your hourly/weekly commitment is determined by Student Employment and is based on existing on-campus employment and class level.

-- All opportunities will be presented to the Undergraduate student population only
+- All opportunities will be presented to the Undergraduate student population only (unless alternate qualifications are required by the site).

-- The Career Center will compensate students at a rate of $13 per hour for their participation in this program
+- The Career Center will compensate students at a rate of $13 per hour for their participation in this program.

-- Due to University policy, short-term projects are not eligible for academic credit
+- Due to University policy, short-term projects are not eligible for academic credit.

 Your application should include: